zhtmike/flow_grpo/README.md

 * When using **Flow-GRPO-S1**, set a relatively small `clip_range`, otherwise training may crash.

+* When implementing a new model, please check whether using different batch sizes leads to slight differences in the output.
+SD3 has this issue, which is why I ensure that the batch size for training is the same as that used for data collection.

 ## Flow-GRPO-S1
 We propose Flow-GRPO-S1, an accelerated variant of Flow-GRPO that requires training on **only a single denoising step** per trajectory.
 For each prompt, we first generate a deterministic trajectory using ODE sampling.
 At a randomly chosen intermediate step, we inject noise and switch to SDE sampling to generate a group.
 The rest of the process continues with ODE sampling.
 This confines stochasticity to a single step, allowing training to focus solely on that step.
 This one-step training idea was primarily proposed by [Ziyang Yuan](https://scholar.google.com/citations?user=fWxWEzsAAAAJ&hl=en) during our discussions in early June.